keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ![The OEC and S-clock diagrams](/images/OEC_S-clock.png)

  [*Left*] The Oxygen Evolving Complex (OEC): "[Mimicking the Oxygen-Evolving Center in Photosynthesis](https://doi.org/10.3389/fpls.2022.929532)", Chen, Y.; *et al.*, *Frontiers of Plant Sicence*, *13*, #929532, **2022**.
-<br> [*Right*] The "spin doide" S-clock that enables the generation of triplet oxygen from water: "[Closing Kok’s cycle of nature’s water oxidation catalysis](https://doi.org/10.1038/s41467-024-50210-6)", Guo, Y.; *et al.*, *Nature Communications*, *15*, #5982, **2024**
+<br> [*Right*] The "spin diode" S-clock that enables the generation of triplet oxygen from water: "[Closing Kok’s cycle of nature’s water oxidation catalysis](https://doi.org/10.1038/s41467-024-50210-6)", Guo, Y.; *et al.*, *Nature Communications*, *15*, #5982, **2024**
 {:.figcaption}

-Nestled withing Photosystem II at the end of the photosynthesis machinery is the Oxygen Evolving Complex (**OEC**) --- the 'lockpick' that splits apart water to release the protons and electrons used to power the cell.
-A photon from sunlight knocks an electron off a set of four chlorophylll antennae (P680).
-To fill the leftover electron hole, an electron is shuffled from off of the OEC, progressively raising the charge of the manganese (Mn) metals.
+Nestled within Photosystem II at the end of the photosynthesis machinery is the Oxygen Evolving Complex (**OEC**) --- the 'lockpick' that splits apart water to release the protons and electrons used to power the cell.
+A photon from sunlight knocks an electron off a set of four chlorophyll antennae (P680).
+To fill the leftover electron hole, an electron is shuffled off the OEC, progressively raising the charge of the manganese (Mn) metals.

 This light driven process pushes the OEC up the singlet electronic state ladder (the "**S-clock**" cycle).
-Eventually the OEC is pushed to its limits, the fourth singlet state <span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span>, and water is ripped apart, pushing the cluster back to resting charge and reseting the S-clock.
+Eventually the OEC is pushed to its limits, the fourth (<span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span>) state, and water is ripped apart, pushing the cluster back to resting charge and resetting the S-clock.

    </div>
 </details>